Belk Center Research Staff Author New Report: "The Role of North Carolina’s Comprehensive Articulation Agreement in Transfer Efficiency"

 Finish Line Grants

-We are currently working the North Carolina Governor’s Office to gather feedback on the initial implementation of the Finish Line Grants program.
-The program is designed to provide emergency aid to community college students facing financial challenges.
+In September 2019, we co-hosted the Finish Line Grants Symposium program.
+The support the implementation of a program is designed to provide emergency aid to community college students facing financial challenges.

 Transfer of students from community colleges to four-year institutions, including the UNC System, is a priority for North Carolina.
 Our research is focused on how policies and practices within the state help to facilitate successful transfer and degree attainment.
 We have previously worked with the Transfer Advisory Committee to provide an overview of transfer graduation rates by student demographics and credits earned.